-- > Essential Information Contact details and context - ➤ Heritage Architectural and historic significance - > Need Urgency and need for our funding now - > Case for Investment Case for why you need our funding - > Risk Management and Project Planning Project planning and fundraising to date - > Heritage and Community Impacts Does the project meet at least two programme outcomes to show improvement and benefit to heritage, community and sustainability? - > Additional Information To help inform our work going forward and to stay in touch - Supporting Documents See tips below and in Section 7 (p.8).
+- > Essential Information Contact Details and context - > Heritage Architectural and historic significance - > Need Urgency and need for our funding - > Case for Investment Case for why you need our funding and why now - > Risk Management and Project Planning Project planning and fundraising to date - Heritage and Community Impacts Does the project meet the required programme outcomes to show improvement and benefit to heritage, community and sustainability? - > Additional Information To help inform our work going forward and to stay in touch - > Supporting Documents See below.
 These help us verify information.
 Please still answer all of the application questions in full.
-Please ensure key details are contained within the body of the application form and do not presume attaching a supporting document can replace an answer.
+Do not presume attaching a supporting document can replace an answer to one of the questions.